 More than 50 million adults in the United States have been diagnosed with some form of arthritis, according to the National Health Interview Survey.
 The number of people estimated to have doctor-diagnosed arthritis by 2040 is more than 78 million.
 Arthritis is the number one cause of disability.
 The most common form of arthritis is osteoarthritis.
 Arthritis is inflammation of one or more joints such as the shoulder, which causes pain and stiffness.
 There are two joints in the shoulder, and both may be affected by arthritis.

 The acromioclavicular (AC) joint is where the collar bone, clavicle, meets the tip of the shoulder blade, acromion.
 The glenohumeral joint is where the head of the upper arm bone, humerus, fits into the glenoid cavity of the shoulder blade, scapula.
 To provide effective treatment, the DOC orthopedic specialists need to determine which joint is affected and the type of arthritis.
 Five major types of arthritis typically affect the shoulder.

-Osteoarthritis “wear-and-tear” arthritis, destroys the smooth outer covering, articular cartilage, of bone.
+Osteoarthritis is the “wear-and-tear” arthritis that destroys the smooth outer covering, articular cartilage, of bone.
 Without the cartilage cushion, the bones of the joint rub against each other, causing pain.